Access your AP scores online. Sign in using your College Board account username and password.

 To get access to an official score report that you can send to score recipients and that contains your entire exam history, contact AP Services at 888-225-5427 or 212-632-1780 to resolve your account issue.

-If you need your AP number from an exam taken in 2012 or later, when you log in, you will be able to click “I do not have my AP number” and enter the email address that you provided on your most recent AP answer sheet.
+If you need your AP number from an exam taken in 2019 or prior, when you log in to the online score reporting system, you will be able to click “I do not have my AP number” and enter the email address that you provided on your most recent AP answer sheet.
 Your AP number will then be emailed to you.
 Please note: you can only request your AP number for the current year after that year's scores are available online.